 Corporate Governance Structural Diagram

 1. Board of Directors

 The Board of directors consists of nine (9) directors four (4) of whom are independent outside directors with independence and extensive experience of business and management) and holds meetings once monthly, in principle.
 The Board discusses and makes decisions on important business matters, including the direction of JSR's business strategy, and also supervises directors' and officers' execution of their business duties.
-Koichi Kawasaki, who is a Director and Executive Managing Officer, serves as the board’s chairperson.
+Seiji Takahashi, who is a Director and Managing Officer, serves as the board’s chairperson.

 In addition, all three (3) audit & supervisory board members including two (2) independent outside audit & supervisory board members regularly attend the Board of Directors meetings to state their opinions.
-In total 17 meetings were held in fiscal year 2020 ending in March 2021, of which attendance ratio was 100% (all of the members of directors and audit and supervisory board members attended all of the meetings,
+In total 17 meetings were held in fiscal year 2022 ending in March 2023, of which attendance ratio was 100% (all of the members of directors and audit and supervisory board members attended all of the meetings).